 All proceeds go to sustaining the work of the UndocuBlack Network’s Mental Wellness Initiative and its efforts and commitment to supporting and improving the mental health and well-being of our community members, including the availability of this curriculum and corresponding trainings to members of UndocuBlack Network for free..

 Caring for the mental health of the community is a collective responsibility.
 In fact, this curriculum was created so that community members could facilitate spaces and open dialogue about mental health, well-being, and all that is going on in the world around us.

 We will be hosting trainings to support community members in becoming facilitators.
 We are currently prioritizing training folks who are Black with undocumented experience (meaning they are either currently or formerly undocumented) to become Alive and Well Facilitators.
-The first training is scheduled for the weekend of August 9th - August 11th in Washington, DC.
+The first training is scheduled for the weekend of October 4th through October 6th in Washington, DC.

 What are Facilitators and what do they do?Click here to read about the Facilitator’s Scope of Work.

 You can also print this document to scan and email to Gabrielle@undocublack.org.